Mission San Juan Capistrano: Mission bells

 In the aftermath of the 1812 earthquake, the two largest bells cracked and split open.
 Due to this damage neither produced clear tones.
 Regardless, they were hung in the campanario that went up the following year.
 During the Mission's heyday, a lone bell also hung at the west end of the front corridor, next to an entrance gate which has long since eroded away.
 One of O' Sullivan's companions during his tenure at San Juan Capistrano was José de Gracia Cruz, better known as Acú, who related many stories and legends of the Mission.
 A descendant of the Juaneño Indians, he served as the Mission's bell ringer until his death in 1924.

 On March 22, 1969, President Richard M. Nixon and First Lady Pat Nixon visited the Mission and rang the Bell of San Rafael.
 A bronze plaque commemorating the event is set in the bell wall.
-In celebration of the new Mission church being elevated to minor basilica status in 2000, exact duplicates of the damaged bells were cast by Royal Bellfoundry Petit & Fritsen b.v. of Aarle-Rixtel, the Netherlands utilizing molds made from the originals.
+In celebration of the new Mission church being elevated to minor basilica status in 2000, exact duplicates of the damaged bells were cast by Royal Bellfoundry Petit & Fritsen b.v. of Aarle-Rixtel, the Netherlands using molds made from the originals.
 The replacement bells were placed in the bell wall and the old ones put on display within the footprint of the destroyed Mission campanile ("bell tower").